rilldata/rill/docs/docs/contributing.md

 ---
-title: Contributing and legal
+title: Contributing and Legal
-sidebar_label: Contributing and legal
+sidebar_label: Contributing and Legal
 sidebar_position: 100
 ---

 ## Developer guidelines

 We keep all information about developing and testing Rill in our monorepo at [github.com/rilldata/rill](http://github.com/rilldata/rill/).
-See the [`CONTRIBUTING.md`](https://github.com/rilldata/rill/blob/main/CONTRIBUTING.md) file as an entrypoint.

 ## Community guidelines